ROMSOC/benchmark-validation-wmbp/README.md

 ├── documentation:
     ├── introduction to benchmark, step-by-step procedure, computer requirements.

-├── dockerFile to build image for LIFEV enviroment
+├── dockerFile used to build Docker image for LIFEV enviroment

 ├── runLife.sh to run LIFEV container to run the simulation